thedeveloperr/scheduled_notification_webapp/README.md

   secret_access_key: <replace_with_your_key>
 ```

-6. Run 4 terminal tabs/processes and in each tab go to project folder and run:
+6. Run 4 terminal tabs/processes and in each tab go to project folder and run these commands in each seperate tab:
 `redis-server`
 `bin/rails server`
 `QUEUE=* rake resque:work`
 `bundle exec rake resque:scheduler`